How Netflix start their journey?

 Netflix relies on Cloud for all its scalability, computing, and storage needs (not only video streaming) — Netflix business logic, distributed databases, big data processing, analytics, recommendations, transcoding, and hundreds of other functions that are used by Netflix all go through their Cloud infrastructure.
 Netflix also has its own Content Delivery Network (CDN) known as Netflix Open Connect which is used to deliver videos globally in an efficient manner.

-When Netflix was using their own data centers, it faced a lot of outages.
+When Netflix was using their own data center, it faced a lot of outages.
 Cloud Computing is not perfect either, even though Netflix has hit some rough patches in the cloud, a steady increase in the overall availability has been noticed.
 Failures are ultimately unavoidable in any large-scale distribution system, even a cloud one.
 However, a Cloud-based system allows you to create redundancy measures while become quite helpful.
 Cloud Computing has made it possible to survive failures without impacting the member experience.

 Netflix did not shift to cloud for cost reduction reasons, but Netflix’s cloud costs ended up being a fraction of their cost which was a pleasant surprise.
 This was due to the elasticity factor of cloud computing, enabling Netflix to continuously optimize instances to grow and shrink as per requirement without the need to maintain large capacity machines.
 Economies of Scale helps Netflix in this scenario.